 Presenting " The Marley Experience ", the ultimate Bob Marley tribute live and direct from the UK's reggae capital Birmingham.
 Playing all the classic hits and singalongs including One Love, Three Little Birds, No Woman No Cry, I Shot the Sheriff, Get Up Stand Up and many many more.

 With his amazing eight-piece band group "the Hailers", vocalist Lion-Art is a look-alike, sound-alike, vibe-alike tribute to the original and undisputed King of Reggae Music, BOB MARLEY.

 Cover band performing Eagles material from the early days to the latest album.

 "For God's sake, ask yourselves - this protest of yours… is it really worth losing your lives over?"

 January 1916.
 Bertrand Russell is one of the greatest mathematicians of his time.
 Bert Brocklesby is a young schoolteacher and Methodist preacher.
 When military conscription is brought in, their worlds are turned upside down.

-Michael Mears, ‘the award-winning master of the one-man show’ (The List) portrays conscientious objectors and a host of other characters with breath-taking physical and vocal dexterity, in this highly original piece of storytelling – partly using verbatim testimonies, while interacting with a multi-layered sound landscape and vivid visual imagery.
+Michael Mears, 'the award-winning master of the one-man show" (The List) portrays conscientious objectors and a host of other characters with breath-taking physical and vocal dexterity.
+This highly original piece of storytelling uses verbatim testimonies, interacting with a multi-layered sound landscape and vivid visual imagery.

 Sat 17 Feb